-So what’s the difference between these two parts ?
+So what is the difference between these two parts?

 I mentioned before the contribution rate for the second pillar.
 These were the contributions for the mandatory part.
 The contributions for the extra-mandatory part depends on your pension fund and on your company.

 Another difference is the interest.
 The law sets a minimum interest rate of 1% on your mandatory contributions.
 But there is no minimum for the extra-mandatory portion.
 Your pension fund can offer better (or worse) interest on it.
-It’s generally a bit better on the extra-mandatory portion.
+It is generally a bit better on the extra-mandatory portion.
 This interest is the only way your second pillar account money will grow.
-It’s really great interest, but there is nothing you can do about it.
-It still beats Swiss banks.
+It is not really great interest rate.
+But there is nothing you can do about it.
+It still beats Swiss banks currently.

 The last difference is the conversion rate.
 This will define how much pension can you get out of the capital.
 The law sets a minimum conversion rate of 6.8% for the mandatory portion of your capital.
 Again, no minimum is set for the extra-mandatory portion.
 Your pension fund will set the conversion rate.
 Generally, it is worse than the conversion rate on the mandatory part.